Brazil BETWEEN THE 2014 WORLD CUP AND THE 2016 OLYMPICS.

 The Seleção Brasileira has a rich history, symbolized by the five stars on its crest.
 For Brazilians, the National Team has been a source of pride and hope.
 Winning the FIFA Confederations Cup three consecutive times, Brazil then succumbed during each successive World Cup.
 The team’s reputation and spirit suffered during a shocking 7-1 loss to Germany in front of a worldwide audience.

-Brazilian football is forever marked by its World Cup victories during the Golden Age of Pelé in 1958, 1962, 1970 and again in 1994 and 2002.
-But today, attendance is less than down, fan violence is constant, the biggest Clubs are deeply in debt and behind on payments to players and other workers.
-All of this negativity is on top of the implosion of the National Team in the World Cup at home and the recent Copa America.
+Brazilian football is forever elevated by World Cup victories during the Golden Age of Pelé in 1958, 1962, 1970 and again in 1994 and 2002.
+Yet today, stadium attendance is down, fan violence is constant, the richest Clubs have been deeply in debt and at times on payments to players and other workers.
+All of this negativity is on top of the implosion of the National Team in the World Cup in 2014 at home and failures in the recent Copa America.
 Football, a source of joy and dignity for a proud people has become a topic for pessimism , shame and cynicism.
 Brazil's economy is in recession weakening demand for services and eliminating gains made by Brazil's once growing middle class.
-Corruption in soccer is endemic yet nowhere does it threaten to suffocate the soul of a nation to the degree as Brazil.
+Corruption in soccer is globally endemic.
+But nowhere is the soul of the nation turned to soccer to the degree of Brazil.

 The National Team's performance in the 2015 Copa America prompted David Wilson of the Guardian to write: "It’s been a long time since the notion of Joga Bonito (Beautiful Play) was anything other than an empty marketing slogan.
 The beauty has left the Brazilian game.
 The obsession with running and physicality that first developed – belatedly – as a response to a first-round exit in the 1966 World Cup has become dogma.
 The dictatorship that took power in Brazil in 1964 imposed technocrats in all walks of life: it was an article of faith that everything could be measured and analyzed.
 That is why a military PT instructor, captain Cláudio Coutinho, worked with the team at the 1974 World Cup and was the coach in 1978.
 The 80s and Telê Santana brought a brief re-flowering of the old way, a re-ignition of the myth, but since then the drift into pragmatism has been relentless.”